 Upon receipt of the equipment, inspect the contents for signs of damage.
-If the equipment has been damaged in transit, immediately report the extent of damage to the transportation company and to PairGain Technologies.
+If the equipment has been damaged in transit, immediately report the extent of damage to the transportation company and to ADC Technologies.

 Figure 3.
-Installing the H2TU-C-319 into a Shelf
+Installing the H2TU-C-231 List 1 into a Shelf

-When installing an H2TU-C in a chassis, be sure to wear an antistatic wrist strap.
+When installing an H2TU-C 231 in a chassis, be sure to wear an antistatic wrist strap.
 Avoid touching components on the circuit board.

-To comply with the intrabuilding wiring requirements of GR-1089 CORE, Section 4.5.9, the shields of the ABAM-type cables that connect the H2TU-C DSX-1 output ports to the cross-connect panel must be grounded at both ends.
+To comply with the intrabuilding wiring requirements of GR-1089 CORE, Section 4.5.9, the shields of the ABAM-type cables that connect the H2TU-C-231 List 1 DSX-1 output ports to the cross-connect panel must be grounded at both ends.

-- 1 Align the H2TU-C with the enclosure slot guides, then push the unit in until it touches the backplane card-edge connector. - 2 Place your thumbs on the front panel and push the H2TU-C into the slot guides until properly seated.
+- Align the H2TU-C with the enclosure slot guides and slide the unit in.
+Push the unit back until it touches the backplane card-edge connector and the retaining latch on the front panel opens. - Place your thumbs on the front panel and push the H2TU-C into the slot guides until the retaining latch closes.
+This indicates that the card is properly seated.

-152-319-100-02, Revision 02 Installation
+Installation 152-231-100-02, Revision 02